At Bledlow Ridge School, Reading is fundamental.

 All classes have reading areas where pupils can access a range of books.

 EYFS: Reading for pleasure is prioritised.
 The reading area is accessible to all children; there is a range of books for pupils to choose from.
 Cuddly toys and cushions make this area a comfortable and inviting place for children to read on their own or share a book with a friend.

 Stop and Read sessions

 Dedicated time on every year groups timetable for adults to read aloud a quality text.

 We use 'Reading Explorers Whole-class text' to support the teaching of reading from Year 2-Year 6.

 Reading Explorers focusses on implementing a skills-based approach to the teaching and learning of reading, The series provides teachers with a wide variety of genres, both fiction and non-fiction, which allow children to access, interpret and understand what they are reading.
 It increases the child's knowledge and understanding of why certain words are chosen by an author.
 It gives the reader the chance to speculate on the tone and purpose of the texts, as well as consider both texts' themes and audience.

 Once a year, during the autumn term, teachers share a wordless book with their class.
 This is used a stimulus to inspire our children to become authors.
 They have the opportunity to rewrite the story, using the pictures from the book.
 They get to share their stories with other children and adults in the school.

-Once a week, children get to share a book with a buddy from another class.
+Specific children get to share a book with a buddy from another class.
 They enjoy reading and discussing the book that they have chosen together.